seanjh/DSRecommendationSystems/README.md

 This script will build ALS models from the training set using a range of parameters.
 The ALS Model parameters and Mean Squared Error (MSE) are written to `results/als_model_evaluation.txt`.
 The model with the lowest MSE is saved to disk at `results/als_recommended_model`.

-### Task 1 - User Recommendations
+### Task 1 - MovieLens User Recommendations
-To generate new recommendations for a user, execute the `recommend.py` script.
+To generate new recommendations for a user, execute the `recommend_ml.py` script.
 This script's CLI supports either an input CSV file, or simply a userId from the existing MovieLens dataset.
 In both cases, the script will produce 20 new recommendations for the user.

 To make recommendations for a single existing MovieLens user, use the `-u` CLI flag.

-        $ ./recommend.py -u 355
+        $ ./recommend_ml.py -u 355

 To add new ratings for an existing MovieLens user, provide a CSV file.

-        $ ./recommend.py test_users/user2.csv
+        $ ./recommend_ml.py test_users/user2.csv

-The CSV file provided to `recommend.py` must consist of lines of exactly `userId,movieId,rating`.
+The CSV file provided to `recommend_ml.py` must consist of lines of exactly `userId,movieId,rating`.
 No header row should be included.
 See `test_users/user2.csv` for an example.

 ### Task 2 - Dimensionality Reduction
 TODO